lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork6.md

 Prompt the user for their grade.
 Then, using a `switch` statement, report back the minimum points they earned in the course.
 (Consult the [grades section of the syllabus]( https://lgw2.github.io/teaching/csci112-spring-2023/syllabus/#grading).
 You should allow both capital and lowercase letters for grades A, B, C, and D. You must match the output formatting below and you must use a `switch` statement.
+If they enter something other than the allowed grades, print "You earned an unknown number of points in the class."

 ```
 [p19t655@csci112 mon]$ ./exe